Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 Enter at [SI Entries](www.sientries.co.uk/event.php?elid=Y&event_id=10033)!

-The Charnwood Challenge is an off-road event for runners and walkers and covers approximately 10 miles route through the Charnwood countryside.
-To see [route click here](https://charnwoodchallenge.me/raceinformation/#route)
+The Charnwood Challenge is an off-road event for runners and walkers and covers approximately 10 miles route through the Charnwood countryside, tos see [route click here](https://charnwoodchallenge.me/raceinformation/#route)

 ## Contents